 The Westside Initiative is also located within the boundaries of several other designated areas: Market Center Urban Renewal Area; Central Business District Urban Renewal Plan; Orchard-Biddle Neighborhood Development Program Urban Renewal Area; Mount Vernon Urban Renewal Plan; Inner Harbor Urban Renewal Plan; Market Center Historic District; Baltimore City Heritage Area; Baltimore City Enterprise Zone (EZ) and the Downtown Management District.

-In June 1999, the Mayor and City Council approved amendments to the Market Center Urban Renewal Plan giving the City of Baltimore Development Corporation (BDC) -- acting on behalf of the City -- with approval of Board of Estimates -- the authority to acquire and assemble certain properties for redevelopment.
-As a result, the first major site assembly by BDC was one square block -- Centerpoint, an $80 million mixed-use project including nearly 400 market rate apartments and approximately 30,000 SF of street level retail space was developed in 2006 by Bank of America/Centerpoint LLC.
-Phase V of the project, a former historic movie theater was donated to a non-profit, The Everyman Theatre, Incorporated for redevelopment as a 250-seat live performance theater.
-Construction is anticipated to begin in late 2010.
+In June 1999, the Mayor and City Council approved amendments to the Market Center Urban Renewal Plan giving the Baltimore Development Corporation (BDC)—acting on behalf of the City with approval of Board of Estimates—the authority to acquire and assemble certain properties for redevelopment.
+As a result, the first major Westside site assembly by BDC was one square block, called Centerpoint.
+The $80 million mixed-use project, developed in 2006 by Bank of America/Centerpoint LLC, included nearly 400 market-rate apartments and approximately 30,000 SF of street level retail space.
+For the project's final phase, to be completed in 2012, a former historic movie theater was donated to the non-profit Everyman Theatre and incorporated for redevelopment as a 250-seat live performance theater.